unep-grid/mapx/readme.md

 ## MapX : change log

+-
 - 1.5.26
     - Improvement
       - APP
           - Update build process : use smaller chunks – issue with babel loader that produced huge chunks –; add promise polyfill, manually add manifest, minor changes;
+      - API
+          - Added new numeric parser to avoid bug in tiles where numeric was converted to string.
+This is related to style on numeric columns not correctly handled.
 - 1.5.25
     - Improvement
       - APP